01 Mar What is EDI?

 - Businesses make use of EDI translators- either as company-employed software or through the additional services of an EDI service provider- to effectively decipher the EDI format so that their internally-used applications and software can make good and seamless use of the data.
 This process enhances the straight and quicker processing of documents.

 - Business partners: When EDI documents are exchanged, they are usually done between two companies.
-These companies, for the duration of their data sharing, are referred to as trading or business partners.
+These companies, for the duration of their data sharing, are referred to as business or trading partners.
 For instance, if Apple and Microsoft decide to enter into trade; Apple needs chipsets, Microsoft needs Siri compatibility software.
 Apple and Microsoft, for the period of their trade, are regarded as business partners.

 Stay Connected with DataTrans Solutions: